 How are the beads presented?

-My beads are all wrapped in tissue paper and packed in Jiffy bags.
+My beads are all wrapped in tissue paper and orders are sent out in cardboard boxes.
 Jewellery is tissue-wrapped and/or gift-packaged.

 I'm buying your work as a gift.
 Can you include a note with my order?

 Yes, no problem at all.
 I can hand write you a tag with whatever message you like.
 Your gift will be sent to the recipient without any prices printed anywhere.
 Just tell me you'd like a gift note and what you'd like written in the 'Notes' section at checkout.

 How often do you add new beads to your shop?